Please ensure Javascript is enabled for purposes of website accessibility

 Companies House introduced the ID verification process to enhance transparency, reduce fraud, and ensure only accurate information is held at the public register.
 The process aims to verify the identities of company directors, PSCs, LLP members, and third parties, thereby curbing the loopholes that criminals exploited under the previous system.

-Becoming a mandatory requirement on November 18, 2025, Companies House will not approve any company unless the director, PSCs, and LLP members are verified.
-This date is only mandatory for new companies, while existing companies have a 12-month transition period from the implementation date.
+As of November 18, 2025, Companies House will not approve any company unless the director, PSCs, and LLP members are verified.
+This date is mandatory only for new companies; existing companies have a 12-month transition period from the implementation date.

 The timeline includes: